KoenLBekx/laconic/README.md

 > returns: the source string with the requested replacements applied.

 > In other words,<br/>
-> `O,,§repl sourceString substring replacement varPos varSeq conditionRoutineName`
+> `O,,#repl sourceString substring replacement varPos varSeq conditionRoutineName`

 > replaces an occurrence of substring in sourceString with replacement if the condition evaluates to a value that is truthy (not 0 (zero), empty string or € (the Empty value)).